-Services relating to the G7 Plan (oil price cap)
+Services relating to the G7 Plan (oil price caps)

 On 2 December 2022, and as part of the G7 Plan, Australia agreed with the G7 countries to support a price cap of USD 60 per barrel for seaborne Russian-origin crude oil.
-In connection with the price cap, the Minister for Foreign Affairs has issued a general permit authorising the provision of financial assistance and financial services (otherwise prohibited) if they assist with, or are provided in relation to, the import, purchase or transport of Russian oil purchased at or below the price cap, where:
+In connection with the price cap, the Minister for Foreign Affairs has issued general permits authorising:

+as of 4 December 2022, the provision of financial assistance and financial services (otherwise prohibited) if they assist with, or are provided in s 5C(1)(c), Autonomous Sanctions Regulations 2011.